Marco-Yang/relic/README.md

 [**Project Website**](https://relic-locoman.rai-inst.com/) | [**arXiv Paper**](https://arxiv.org/abs/2506.07876)

 ---
-*Our ReLIC policy enabling a quadruped robot to walk with three legs and manipulate with the arm and one leg.*
+*Our ReLIC policy enables a quadruped robot to walk with three legs and manipulate with the arm and one leg.*

 ## Overview